jcazeredo/pitch-health-monitor/README.md

 docker run -d -p 27017:27017 --name mongodb -e MONGO_INITDB_ROOT_USERNAME=admin -e MONGO_INITDB_ROOT_PASSWORD=password mongo:jammy
 ````

 This command pulls the MongoDB image and runs it in a container, making the database available on port 27017.
+In case you have your own MongoDB instance, please change the environment variable `MONGO_URI` accordingly.

 #### Start the FastAPI Application
 Activate the Poetry shell to use the virtual environment: